wp-plugins/custom-profile-filters-for-buddypress/readme.txt

 Tested up to: WPMu 2.7.1, BuddyPress 1.0.1
 Stable tag: trunk

-Allows users to override the automatic links in their BuddyPress profiles by enclosing tags in square brackets.
+Allows users to take control of the way that the links in their Buddypress profiles are handled.

 == Description ==

-BuddyPress has a built in feature that automatically turns words and phrases in the fields of a user profile into clickable links to other users with the same phrases in their own profiles.
-This plugin allows users to override this automatic filter, by enclosing their desired tags in square brackets.
+Out of the box, BuddyPress automatically turns some words and phrases in the fields of a user's profile into links that, when clicked, search the user's community for other profiles containing those phrases.
+When activated, this plugin allows users and administrators to have more control over these links, in the following ways:

+1) By using square brackets in a profile field, users can specify which words or phrases in their profile turn into links.
+For example: under Interests, I might list "Cartoons about dogs".
+By default, Buddypress will turn the entire phrase into a link that searches the community for others who like cartoons about dogs.
+If I instead type "[Cartoons] about [dogs]", then the two words in brackets will turn into independent links.

+2) Administrators can specify certain profile fields that will not turn into links at all.
+The standard setting for the plugin is that fields labeled 'Phone', 'IM', and 'Skype ID' will not become linkable (it doesn't make much sense to search a community for what should be a unique handle, after all).
+See custom-profile-filters-for-buddypress.php to configure this setting.

+3) Administrators can specify certain profile fields that link to social networking profiles.
+If I enter my Twitter handle 'boonebgorges' into a field labeled 'Twitter', for example, this plugin will bypass the default link to a BuddyPress search on 'boonebgorges' and instead link to http://twitter.com/boonebgorges.
+See custom-profile-filters-for-buddypress.php to configure this setting.

 This plugin was created as part of the CUNY Academic Commons of the City University of New York.
 See http://commons.gc.cuny.edu to learn more about this bodacious project.